tbfrobinson/project2/readme.md

 | id | integer |
 | creatorId | integer |
 | name | string |

+Do I need another table to link any of these?
+I want to say no but I don't know if I get that one.
 _____________________
 |      Comments      | (belongsTo User, belongsTo Discussion?)
 |:-----------:|:----:|